-The AYN Odin is a handheld game console that looks a bit like a Nintendo Switch Lite.
-The Odin has a 6 inch, 1080p IPS LCD display surrounded by game controllers and it’s expected to have a starting price of less than $200.
+The AYN Odin is a handheld game console that resembles like a Nintendo Switch Lite, with a 6 inch, 1080p IPS LCD display surrounded by game controllers and has a starting price under $200.

-But under the hood, the Odin has the guts of a flagship Android phone from a few years ago, including support for up to a Qualcomm Snapdragon 845 processor, 8GB of RAM, and 128GB of storage.
-First revealed earlier this year with the code-name “Project Valhalla,” the Odin is is now up for pre-order through an Indiegogo crowdfunding campaign, and the first units are scheduled to ship to backers in November.
+But under the hood, the Odin has the guts of a flagship Android phone from a few years ago, including support for up to a Qualcomm Snapdragon 845 processor, 8GB of RAM, and 128GB of storage (plus a microSD card reader).
+First revealed earlier this year with the code-name “Project Valhalla,” the Odin is designed to be an inexpensive handheld gaming device, and it’s expected to begin shipping in November.

 |Odin Base||Odin Pro||Odin Lite|